 You must fix errors, because you cannot synthesize a design with errors.
 Check the warnings and make sure you understand them.
-See Checking Results in the Message Viewer, on page 197 for information.
+See Checking Results in the Message Viewer, on page 205 for information.
 Notes are informational and usually can be ignored.
-For details about crossprobing and fixing errors, see Handling Warnings, on page 207, Editing HDL Source Files with the Built-in Text Editor, on page 34, and Crossprobing from the Text Editor Window, on page 250.
+For details about crossprobing and fixing errors, see Editing HDL Source Files with the Built-in Text Editor, on page 39, and Crossprobing from the Text Editor Window, on page 331.